Psychotherapy provides a unique space to explore hidden feelings that can be difficult to express.

 You absolutely do not need to be an artist or have any artistic skills.
 The work that you make is seen purely as an expression of your feelings and never in terms of artistic ‘talent’ or ‘skill’.

 Art therapy is not for everyone and there is no pressure to express yourself in this way if you feel more comfortable talking.

 My background as a therapist has also involved working within the NHS as an art therapist with adults with complex mental heath issues.

 Areas I work with:

 Training, Qualifications & Experience:

-If you would like to set up an appointment, please call or email me.
+If you would like to set up an appointment or find out further information, please call or email me.